skyformat99/emqx-lwm2m-1/README.md

 - {?CmdID}, an integer to identify a command response against its request.
 - {?Code} could be "Changed", "Bad Request", "Not Found", "Unauthorized" or "Method Not Allowed"

+## NOTES
+TLS or JSON format from lwm2m device are not supported now.

 DTLS